 Task Team on GRIB (TT-GRIB)

-(a) Manage changes to the GRIB tables, operating change requests, change design, change testing and change implementation within the common frameworks of IPET-DRMM.

-(b) Identify issues that cannot be addressed by the current editions of GRIB and develop the requirements for the next edition of GRIB
+(a) Further develop the GRIB edition 3, which has been adopted by EC-69 for experimental use, improving issues identified during validation exercises and incorporating additional requirements

-(c) Develop the next edition of GRIB to include the definition of the GRIB format for representation, design and content of GRIB tables, the “grammar” and “syntax” used when representing data in GRIB, and defining tests that validate the correct operation of tools to support the new GRIB edition - in a way that is compatible with the WMO Logical Data Model.
+- in a way that is compatible with the WMO Logical Data Model.

-(d) Implementing machine readable versions of the GRIB tables that allow automatic updating of applications based on GRIB.
+(b) Implementing machine readable versions of the GRIB tables that allow automatic updating of applications based on GRIB.

-(e) Development of specifications that are necessary to allow standard utilities to manipulate GRIB files to be created and maintained.
+(c) Development of specifications that are necessary to allow standard utilities to manipulate GRIB files to be created and maintained.

 Task Team on BUFR (TT-BUFR)

-(a) Manage changes to the BUFR tables, operating change requests, change design, change testing and change implementation within the common frameworks of IPET-DRMM

-(b) Identify issues that cannot be addressed by the current editions of BUFR and develop the requirements for the next edition of BUFR.
+(a) Identify issues that cannot be addressed by the current editions of BUFR and develop the requirements for the next edition of BUFR.

-(c) Develop the next edition of BUFR to include the definition of the BUFR format for representation, design and content of BUFR tables, the “grammar” and “syntax” used when representing data in BUFR, and defining tests that validate the correct operation of tools to support the new BUFR edition - in a way that is compatible with the WMO Logical Data Model.
+(b) Develop the next edition of BUFR to include the definition of the BUFR format for representation, design and content of BUFR tables, the “grammar” and “syntax” used when representing data in BUFR, and defining tests that validate the correct operation of tools to support the new BUFR edition - in a way that is compatible with the WMO Logical Data Model.

-(d) Implementing machine readable versions of the BUFR tables that allow automatic updating of applications based on BUFR.
+(c) Implementing machine readable versions of the BUFR tables that allow automatic updating of applications based on BUFR.

-(e) Development of the specifications that are necessary to allow standard utilities to manipulate BUFR files to be created and maintained.
+(d) Development of the specifications that are necessary to allow standard utilities to manipulate BUFR files to be created and maintained.

 Task Team on Data Standards Monitoring (TT-DSM)

-(a) Develop requirements for and specifications of monitoring to identify whether information is being represented correctly in the data formats recognised by WMO for exchange on WIS (including the Table Driven Code Forms and those data representations that have been mapped onto the WMO Logical Data Model).
+(a) Assist the WIGOS Data Quality Monitoring System (WDQMS) in understanding and dealing with erroneous BUFR messages as and when they are identified by WDQMS.

-(b) Implement mechanisms to monitor the quality of data representation used within the WIS.
+(b) Develop mechanisms to monitor the quality of data representation used within the WIS.

 (c) Analyse the data produced by monitoring the quality of data representation within the WIS and take appropriate actions to remedy systematic problems that are identified by the analysis.